alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 Once upon a time, the [ACME Corporation](https://en.wikipedia.org/wiki/Acme_Corporation) was building a brand new IT product.
 It aimed at a new way managing bookstores through a new software which provides a web interface and an API.

-At the early steps, the developers drew up a first roadmap of their API based on the expectations of their first customers.
+In the first steps, the developers drew up a first roadmap of their API based on the expectations of their first customers.
 They therefore built and shipped a microservices platform and released their first service contract for their early adopters.

 Here is the design of this platform: